KONNEKTING/ALEDD1/readme.md

 This firmware requires external libraries, all of them can be installed via Arduino IDE library manager.
 Please check comment in [ALEDD1.ino](https://github.com/KONNEKTING/ALEDD1/blob/master/ALEDD1.ino#L7-L15)

-at the moment a special version of KONNEKTING Device Library is required (but it is included).

 not all features are implemented.

 Pull-requests are welcome :)